rodrigopaco1986/web_blog/README.md

 8) php artisan db:seed
 9) Set up de codebase in a virtual host (apache, nginx, etc) or run php artisan serve

-NOTES
+##Notes
-a) Credentials of two default admin users are in: database/seeds/UsersTableSeeder.php
+1) Credentials of two default admin users are in: database/seeds/UsersTableSeeder.php
-b) Command to import posts from "https://sq1-api-test.herokuapp.com/posts" can be executed automatically (every hour), creating a cron job (set up to run evey minute) and add this settings:
+2) Command to import posts from "https://sq1-api-test.herokuapp.com/posts" can be executed automatically (every hour), creating a cron job (set up to run evey minute) and add this settings:
 		* * * * * cd /path-to-your-PROJECT_NAME && php artisan schedule:run >> /dev/null 2>&1
 		(Refer to https://laravel.com/docs/6.x/scheduling)
-c) Command to import posts also can be executed manually when it's needed:
+3) Command to import posts also can be executed manually when it's needed:
 	- php artisan import:posts
-d) Different sources of imported posts can be added to the command.
+4) Different sources of imported posts can be added to the command.
 The default one is source=api_rest.
 It's just needed to create a new class that implements App\Import\Importer and update the factory class App\Import\Post\StaticFactory.
 See App\Import\Post\ApiRestImporter as an example.

 ## About Laravel